Chemistry and when a student should take chemistry is currently a hot debate in education circles. There are several reasons this is happening:

 - subscript- the number of atoms of the element to make the compound or molecule ( DOES NOT CHANGE)

 - coefficient- the number of molecules of the compound (this number can change – it WILL be the one to change when balancing equations)

 - chemical formula- the actual compounds that are participants in the reactions.
 (DOES NOT CHANGE)

-Looking for practice help or lesson ideas?
-Click on the image to grab a FREE practice guide
+Looking for balancing chemical equations practice help or lesson ideas?
+Click on the image to grab a FREE worksheet.

 The steps to balance equations:

 - Count the number of atoms of each element.

 - Balance by adding coefficients.

 - Balance hydrogen and oxygen last.